dwks/HexRacer/README.txt

 --- Using the game

-Launch the game by running "sdl".
-You can play a single player game or launch a server automatically from the "Host game" screen.
+Launch the game by running "hrclient.exe".
+You can launch a server automatically from the "Host game" screen.

-Note: sdl.exe and server.exe are Windows executables,
+Note: hrclient.exe and server.exe are Windows executables,
-      sdl and server are Linux ones.
+      hrclient and server are Linux ones.

 Keyboard controls:
 - Drive the car with the arrow keys.